 Splenic infarction is a result of ischemia to the spleen, and in many cases requires no treatment.
 However, identification of the cause of infarction is essential.

-Splenic infarcts can occur due to a number processes, involving either arterial supply, the spleen itself and the venous drainage.
-As such there is no one affected demographic; rather the demographics will represent the underlying cause.
+Splenic infarcts can occur due to a number of processes, involving either arterial supply, the spleen itself or the venous drainage.
+As such there is no one affected demographic; rather the demographics will vary with the underlying cause.